How to get from Bohol to Siquijor

 Departure port in Bohol

-Arrival ports in Siquijor
+Arrival Ports in Siquijor

 - Larena Port is on the northern side of the island.

-Our favourite places to stay in Siquijor
+Best places to stay in Siquijor

 Siquijor is a stunning island, so your accommodation needs to match that vibe, right?
 Even on a budget you can enjoy sea views!
 Siquijor is a place for snorkelling, but also relaxation, so there are plenty of accommodations trying to maximise this — think luxury beach resorts where your bed is only seconds from the sea.